GOT A COCKROACH PROBLEM?

 Use roach glue strips to locate large infestations.
-Based on your flashlight inspection, decide on the most strategic areas to place strips.
-Monitor those areas for a few days to a week.
+Place the strips throughout your home, in places where bugs may leave and enter.
+Watch those areas for a few days.
 Strips in high-traffic areas will catch the most roaches, and these areas will need the most treatment.

-Traps can be effective in reducing existing roach populations, but they won’t get rid of roaches on the outside trying to break in.
-To prevent a roach infestation from expanding, use caulk to fill possible entry points, including gaps between walls or tile, small crevices, and entry holes.
+Traps can be effective in reducing existing roach populations, but they won’t prevent roaches outside getting in.
+To prevent future roach problems, use caulk to fill possible entry points such as gaps between walls, small crevices, and entry holes.
 It will also help to use weather stripping on doors and window seals.

-This trap usually comes in the form of a tube and can be applied under baseboards, in cracks and crevices, and near areas that are most likely to attract roaches.
-While gel bait can be effective in getting rid of roaches, it can also result in a number of dead roaches lying around your home.
+This trap usually comes in a tube and is applied in areas that are most likely to attract roaches.
+While gel bait can be effective, it can leave many dead roaches lying around your home.
 It can also dry out and some roach species aren’t attracted to gel bait.

-When deciding how to kill a cockroach, bait stations are a popular method.
-Bait stations work by attracting roaches into stations to feed on poison.
-The poisoned roach then travels back to its home location, dies and is eaten by the other roaches, further passing on the poison.
-Bait stations work partially to get rid of roaches, but do not target all roaches in a home.
-They also pose an issue because they contain poison and look unappealing when scattered around your home.
-Some roach hotels only contain glue to trap the roaches, not bait and poison them
+Being similar to gel baits, these stations work by attracting roaches to feed on poison.
+The poisoned roach then travels back to its hiding spot, dies and is eaten by other roaches, further spreading poison.
+Bait stations work to an extent, but do not often reach all roaches in a home.
+They also pose a health issue since they contain poison harmful to humans.
+Some roach hotels only contain glue to trap the roaches instead.

 Boric Acid Powder